 In 1422, as a result of the Polish-Lithuanian invasion during the Golub War, the church burned down.
 Perhaps the vaults in the nave collapsed then, but it is more likely that they were never built.
 Also, information about the alleged bricking up of the nave windows during reconstruction is incorrect (the wall faces have no traces of any rebuilding).
 In the nineteenth century, subsequent reconstruction took place: the tower was raised by one storey, a transept was added to the nave, and the eastern gable of the presbytery was rebuilt.

-The church was erected as a pseudo-basilica, three-nave building with a rectangular, two-bay chancel and a three-storey tower from the west, embedded in the nave at the bottom.
+The church was erected as a pseudo-basilica, three-aisle building with a rectangular, two-bay chancel and a three-storey tower from the west, embedded in the nave at the bottom.
 The non-existent chapel of St. Laurentius adjoined the presbytery, later St. Hubert.
 The building was built of bricks in the monk bond, using field stones in the lower parts of the walls.
 The chancel was covered with a rib vault at the beginning of the 14th century, while the naves are covered with wooden beam ceilings.
 The circular ancillary columns preserved in the corners of the nave and in the western bays of the aisles prove the originally intended vaulting of the entire church.

 Mroczko T., Architektura gotycka na ziemi chełmińskiej, Warszawa 1980.